DavisQBio/semester-biology/explorations/E-01-growth-rates.md

 pattern of growth. *(Note: this assumes that the optical density changes linearly with the bacterial concentration.)*

-There are a few other variables `conc` tells us the concentration of tetracylcine used in each well, and `repl` tells us which replicate.
+There are a few other variables. `conc` tells us the concentration of tetracylcine used in each well, and `repl` tells us which replicate.
 They had four replicates.
 In other words, they repeated each growth experiment with the exact same antibiotic concentration 4 times.
 This